The Surface Water and Ocean Topography (SWOT) mission

 Science

-Through this partnership, Canadian scientists obtained privileged access to software tools required to understand SWOT data.
-SWOT data is expected to lead to improvements in many water-related services in Canada, including flood warning systems, sea level and ocean currents monitoring, and implementing sustainable water management policies.
+Through this partnership, free access to SWOT data can now improve many water-related services in Canada, including flood and water level monitoring.
+This effort will help with implementing sustainable water management policies.

-The SWOT Canadian science team, led by Environment and Climate Change Canada (ECCC) and Fisheries and Oceans Canada, is working towards mission objectives and desired outcomes within two main areas of research, hydrology and oceanography, to enhance our understanding of:
+The SWOT international science team, including Canadian scientists from Environment and Climate Change Canada and Fisheries and Oceans Canada, is pursuing SWOT mission objectives and desired outcomes within two main areas of research, hydrology and oceanography, to enhance our understanding of:

 Hydrology